-Arjun Rampal Shares A Cute Glimpse Of His Baby Boy & It Will Melt Your Hearts!
+Arjun Rampal Shares Cute Glimpse Of His Baby Boy & It Will Melt Your Hearts!

 It's All About Love

-Few months back, the couple had made the pregnancy announcement in the cutest way possible.
-Arjun had shared a black-and-white photo in which he was seen holding on to a pregnant Gabriella and captioned it as, "Blessed to have you and start all over again.
+A few months back, the couple had made the pregnancy announcement in the cutest way possible.
+Arjun had shared a black-and-white photo in which he was seen holding on to a pregnant Gabriella and captioned it, "Blessed to have you and start all over again.
 Thank you baby for this baby."

-On the work front, Arjun was last seen in the web-series, 'The Final Call'.Exclusive!
+On the work front, Arjun was last seen in the web series, 'The Final Call'.Exclusive!
 Arjun Rampal On Paltan, Why He Doesn't Like To Watch His Films, Friday Jitters & More